 - confusion, trouble with daily activities;

-- nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+- liver problems--loss of appetite, stomach pain (upper right side), dark urine, jaundice (yellowing of the skin or eyes);

-Less serious side effects may include:
+Common side effects may include:

-- nausea, vomiting, or diarrhea;
+- nausea, vomiting, upset stomach, diarrhea;

-- headache, dizziness, feeling tired;;
+- headache, tiredness;

-- sleep problems (insomnia);
+- sleep problems (insomnia); or